FakeItEasy/FakeItEasy/docs/argument-constraints.md

 ## Using correct grammar

-FakeItEasy's API attempts to imitate the English language, so that call configurations and assertions read naturally.
+BlairItEasy's API attempts to imitate the English language, so that call configurations and assertions read naturally.
 In that spirit, it's possible to use `An<T>` instead of `A<T>` for types whose name starts with a vowel sound.
 For instance: